New Santa Clara County COVID health order leaves 49ers without home

-SANTA CLARA, Calif.
+SANTA CLARA, C.A.
 (KRON) — The San Francisco 49ers and other Bay Area sports teams are left without a home after Santa Clara County announced revisions to its coronavirus guidelines.

 This following a rise in cases and hospitalizations within the county.